SecOpsNews/news/index.md

 <!-- SecOps start -->

+- [HackerNews] New Rust-Based Malware "ChaosBot" Uses Discord Channels to Control Victims' PCs - 46 minutes ago
+- [CloudFlare] MRS (Marseille) on 2025-10-14 - 1 hour ago
+- [CloudFlare] IAD (Ashburn) on 2025-10-15 - 3 hours ago
+- [RegisterSoftware] ZTE hosts Global Summit &amp; User Congress 2025 in Milan under the theme "Expanding Intelligence, Creating Possibilities" - 4 hours ago
+- [CloudFlare] HAM (Hamburg) on 2025-10-13 - 4 hours ago
+- [CloudFlare] DUS (Düsseldorf) on 2025-10-20 - 8 hours ago
+- [CloudFlare] DUS (Düsseldorf) on 2025-10-21 - 8 hours ago
+- [CloudFlare] DUS (Düsseldorf) on 2025-10-22 - 8 hours ago
+- [CloudFlare] Cloudflare One Application Library Status Not Updating - 8 hours ago
+- [DataBreaches] From sizzle to drizzle to fizzle: The massive data leak that wasn’t (1) - 9 hours ago
+- [HackerNews] New Oracle E-Business Suite Bug Could Let Hackers Access Data Without Login - 12 hours ago
+- [DataBreaches] From sizzle to drizzle to fizzle: The massive data leak that wasn’t - 14 hours ago
+- [BleepingComputer] Fake 'Inflation Refund' texts target New Yorkers in new scam - 15 hours ago
-- [TroyHunt] Weekly Update 473 - 10 hours ago
+- [TroyHunt] Weekly Update 473 - 1 day ago
-- [DataBreaches] In a few days, the PowerSchool hacker will learn his sentence, and his life as he has known it will end. - 18 hours ago
+- [DataBreaches] In a few days, the PowerSchool hacker will learn his sentence, and his life as he has known it will end. - 1 day ago
 - [DataBreaches] They were victims of a massive data breach in 2009.
-Interior Health denied it for a decade. - 19 hours ago
+Interior Health denied it for a decade. - 1 day ago
-- [HackerNews] Experts Warn of Widespread SonicWall VPN Compromise Impacting Over 100 Accounts - 23 hours ago
+- [HackerNews] Experts Warn of Widespread SonicWall VPN Compromise Impacting Over 100 Accounts - 1 day ago
 - [HackerNews] Hackers Turn Velociraptor DFIR Tool Into Weapon in LockBit Ransomware Attacks - 1 day ago
 - [GrahamCluley] BreachForums seized, but hackers say they will still leak Salesforce data - 1 day ago
 - [HIBP] Vietnam Airlines - 7,316,915 breached accounts - 1 day ago
-- [CloudFlare] Cloudflare Workers Issues - 1 day ago
-- [CloudFlare] IST (Istanbul) on 2025-10-23 - 1 day ago
-- [CloudFlare] ICN (Seoul) on 2025-10-14 - 1 day ago
-- [CloudFlare] SJC (San Jose) on 2025-10-16 - 1 day ago
-- [DataBreaches] Telstra Denies Scattered Spider Data Breach Claims Amid Ransom Threats - 1 day ago
-- [DataBreaches] Watsonville Community Hospital had a data breach — or two.
-It would be helpful to know which. - 1 day ago
-- [CloudFlare] LAX (Los Angeles) on 2025-10-20 - 1 day ago
-- [CloudFlare] ORD (Chicago) on 2025-10-21 - 1 day ago
-- [CloudFlare] Cloudflare Dashboard service issues - 1 day ago
-- [CloudFlare] Elevated number of 5xx errors in ORD and SJC - 1 day ago
-- [CloudFlare] Some Dashboard Features are Unavailable - 1 day ago
-- [RegisterSoftware] OpenAI GPT-5: great taste, less filling, now with 30% less bias - 1 day ago
-- [RegisterSoftware] Managers are throwing entry-level workers under the bus in race to adopt AI - 1 day ago
-- [BleepingComputer] Windows 11 23H2 Home and Pro reach end of support in 30 days - 1 day ago
-- [BleepingComputer] Cybersecurity For Dummies, 3rd Edition eBook FREE for a Limited Time - 1 day ago
-- [BleepingComputer] Hackers exploiting zero-day in Gladinet file sharing software - 1 day ago
-- [CloudFlare] SAN (San Diego) on 2025-10-13 - 1 day ago
-- [BleepingComputer] Google Chrome to revoke notification access for inactive sites - 1 day ago
-- [CloudFlare] OKC (Oklahoma City) on 2025-10-13 - 1 day ago
-- [BleepingComputer] Apple now offers $2 million for zero-click RCE vulnerabilities - 1 day ago
-- [CloudFlare] SAT (San Antonio) on 2025-10-13 - 1 day ago
-- [BrianKrebs] DDoS Botnet Aisuru Blankets US ISPs in Record DDoS - 1 day ago
-- [CloudFlare] ABQ (Albuquerque) on 2025-10-13 - 1 day ago
-- [RegisterSoftware] Microsoft lets bosses spot teams that are dodging Copilot - 1 day ago
-- [CloudFlare] Issues with Rate Limiting Rules - 1 day ago
-- [CloudFlare] Issues with R2 management & custom domains - 1 day ago
-- [CloudFlare] LIS (Lisbon) on 2025-10-13 - 1 day ago
-- [BleepingComputer] From Lab to Leadership: How VMware Certification Transformed My Career - 1 day ago
-- [BleepingComputer] Copilot on Windows can now connect to email, create Office docs - 1 day ago
-- [RegisterSec] Pro-Russia hacktivist group dies of cringe after falling into researchers' trap - 1 day ago
-- [HackerNews] Microsoft Warns of ‘Payroll Pirates’ Hijacking HR SaaS Accounts to Steal Employee Salaries - 1 day ago
-- [HackerNews] Stealit Malware Abuses Node.js Single Executable Feature via Game and VPN Installers - 1 day ago
-- [SecurityWeek] In Other News: Gladinet Flaw Exploitation, Attacks on ICS Honeypot, ClayRat Spyware - 1 day ago
-- [DataBreaches] Don’t breathe that sigh of relief just yet: BreachForums is gone, but the Salesforce leak site isn’t - 1 day ago
-- [RegisterSoftware] Climate goals go up in smoke as US datacenters turn to coal - 2 days ago
-- [RegisterSec] Microsoft warns of 'payroll pirate' crew looting US university salaries - 2 days ago
-- [SecurityWeek] Cisco, Fortinet, Palo Alto Networks Devices Targeted in Coordinated Campaign - 2 days ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 5 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 5 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 5 months ago